Annual Report 2011

 Float cost or income is based on the actual float incurred for each priced service.
 Other imputed costs are allocated among priced services according to the ratio of operating expenses, less shipping expenses, for each service to the total expenses, less the total shipping expenses, for all services.

 The following shows the daily average recovery of actual float by the Reserve Banks for 2011, in millions of dollars:

 |Sources of recovery of float|

 Unrecovered float includes float generated by services to government agencies and by other central bank services.
-As-of adjustments and direct charges refer to float that is created by the observance of nonstandard holidays by some depository institutions.
-Such float may be recovered from the depository institutions through adjustments to institution reserve or clearing balances or by billing institutions directly.
-Float recovered through direct charges and per-item fees is valued at the federal funds rate; credit float recovered through per-item fees has been subtracted from the cost base subject to recovery in 2010 and 2009.
+Float that is created by account adjustments due to transaction errors and the observance of nonstandard holidays by some depository institutions was recovered from the depository institutions through charging institutions directly.
+Float recovered through direct charges and per-item fees is valued at the federal funds rate; credit float recovered through per-item fees has been subtracted from the cost base subject to recovery in 2011 and 2010.

 (7) Other Income and Expenses

 Other income and expenses consist of investment and interest income on clearing balances and the cost of earnings credits.
-Investment income on clearing balances for 2010 and 2009 represents the average coupon-equivalent yield on three-month Treasury bills plus a constant spread, based on the return on a portfolio of investments.
+Investment income on clearing balances for 2011 and 2010 represents the average coupon-equivalent yield on three-month Treasury bills.
 The investment return is applied to the required portion of the clearing balance.
 Other income also includes imputed interest on the portion of clearing balances set aside as required reserves.
 Expenses for earnings credits granted to depository institutions on their clearing balances are based on a discounted average coupon-equivalent yield on three-month Treasury bills.